space150/spaceBase/README.md

 Copyright 2013-2022 [space150](http://www.space150.com)

 ## SpaceBase for NextJS Development
-- SpaceBase has become difficult to use in a React/NextJS context if upgrading Sass to newer versions (`>=1.81.0`) due to an increasing volume of deprecation warnings in development.
-To address this, we have modernized some Sass syntax so that we can continue to use SpaceBase as currently configured while also using the latest version of Sass.
-- As you add Sass files and make use of spaceBase-defined variables, mixins, or variables-based media queries (e.g., `@include media($from: lap)`), you must add this line of code to the top of your file: `@use '/[path-to-your-styles-directory]/globals' as *;`.
 - Recommended: set up a custom alias in your NextJS + Typescript configuration for a cleaner path.
 For example, the import statement could be something like  `@use '@/app/styles/globals' as *;` as long as you include the following in the `compilerOptions` object of your `tsconfig.json` file: `"paths": { "@/*": ["./src/*"] }`
-- You can further silence deprecation warnings when creating production builds by adding this to your `next.config.js` file: `sassOptions: { silenceDeprecations: ['legacy-js-api'] }`
+- To silence deprecation warnings related to the "Legacy JS API", add this to your `next.config.js` file: `sassOptions: { silenceDeprecations: ['legacy-js-api'] }`